Let’s Encrypt has announced that it will no longer send certificate expiration notification emails. What now?

 How to Choose the Best Website Performance Monitoring Tool?

-The list could have gone on for quite some time but in an effort to save some of your precious time I made the list go up to only 10.
+The list could have gone on for quite some time, but to save some of your precious time, I made the list go up to only 10.
 This is not to say there aren’t any other tools out there, but I believe that the ones mentioned above are the best mix of features and price.

 Now here comes the big question, how do you pick one?
 While there is no simple answer, there are a few key criteria you should be looking for.